← Back to 史記

 89

 In Duke Cheng's first year, he granted the Zhao clan to be the duke's clan.
 He attacked Zheng because Zheng had doubled-crossed Jin.
-In the third year, the Zheng lord was newly established.
-He attached to Jin and abandoned Chu.
-Chu was angered and attacked Zheng.
-Jin went to save it.
+In the third year, the lord of Zheng had newly been established.
+He attached himself to Jin and abandoned Chu.
+Chu was angered and attacked Zheng, and Jin went to rescue it.

 90